-The deviation from the Government's principles for remuneration and other terms of employment for senior executives of state-owned companies was decided on by the owner at the 2020 Annual General Meeting.
+The deviation from the Government's principles for terms of employment for senior executives of state-owned companies was decided on by the owner at the 2023 Annual General Meeting.
 The deviation entails use of a generally accepted ranking model instead of the definition of senior executive of a subsidiary in the principles for remuneration.
 The Board is of the opinion that the following, special reasons exist for deviating from the principles.